KatameRonin/Visualizing-Top-Songs-on-Spotify/README.md

-# Data Visualization Dashboard Analysis
+# Soundscape Dashboard

 **Webpage Level 1:** https://diannejardinez.github.io/Data-Visualization-Dashboard/lvl1

 ---
-# Data Visualization Dashboard Instructions
+# Visualizing the Spotipfy Soundscape

 In this assignment, you will build an interactive dashboard to explore the [Spotify Top 50 Tracks 2023](https://www.kaggle.com/datasets/yukawithdata/spotify-top-tracks-2023/), which lists the top 50 songs based on their popularity on Spotify.